On This Page

 - History: The park was established in 1977 to conserve and protect the spawning beds used by various species of salmon.
-It was named after the conservationist and magistrate, Roderick Haig-Brown (1908 - 1976), for his dedication to conservationism in the province.
 Pictographs on the canyon walls indicate the presence of people long before the Europeans.
 An historic flume for floating logs to the Adams River from Skmana Lake dates back to the early part of this century.
 Some of the original timbers that supported the flume are still in place.
 Adams Lake Lumber (Interfor) employees re-constructed a portion of flume to the original design.
 It can be viewed above the first bridge in the Huihill trail system. (currently closed, see note above)

 Between 1976 and 1986, 46.9 hectares (116 acres) of land along the Adams River was acquired and protected by

 The Nature Trust of British Columbia, a leading land conservation organization.
 These properties are still under long-term lease to the BC Ministry of Environment.
-The Adams River Recreation Area was renamed in 1978, to honor Roderick Haig-Brown (1908-1976) the conservationist, in 2018, the park was renamed at the request of the Little Shuswap Indian Band to reflect ancestral connections.
+Though originally named after Roderick Haig-Brown (1908-1976) the conservationist, in 2018, the park was renamed at the request of the Little Shuswap Indian Band to reflect ancestral connections.
 The new name, "Tsútswecw," is the traditional Secwepemc name, and translates to "many rivers.

-- Cultural Heritage: Roderick Haig-Brown Provincial Park encompasses a river-eroded landscape with a variety of cultural heritage sites.
+- Cultural Heritage: Tsútswecw Provincial Park encompasses a river-eroded landscape with a variety of cultural heritage sites.
 Archaeological studies of the area have uncovered evidence of large settlements.
 Home to the Shuswap people, kekulis (pit houses), artifacts and pictographs can be seen in the area and are strictly protected.

 - Conservation: The park encompasses the spawning beds of the sockeye, chinook, coho and pink salmon.
 The wooded area surrounding the river contains a natural assortment of trees including the Douglas-fir, cottonwood, birch, alder, ponderosa pine, hemlock and cedar.
 The park is also home to numerous forms of birds and mammals including whitetail and mule deer, black bears, beaver, river otter, mink, bald eagles and osprey.